0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 ![[rust-logo.png|300]]

-# Run your code everywhere
+# Safe & Fast Web Development

 notes:

 # OUTTRO

-If you'd like to see what you can write in rust, click the top video: I used it to make a fun retro computer visualisation for my hopepunk podcast, Lost Terminal.
+In the top video, I used Rust to make a fun retro computer visualisation for my hopepunk podcast, Lost Terminal.

 Or if urban fantasy is more your bag, click the bottom video to listen to a strange and beautiful podcast I produce called Modem Prometheus.

-If you would like to support my work, head to patreon.com/noboilerplate.
 Transcripts and compile-checked markdown sourcecode are available on github, links in the description, and corrections are in the pinned ERRATA comment.

 Thank you so much for watching, talk to you on Discord.